TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

->  Create a new Bot and implement under your script EmbeddedLinux/main.py 2 commands, to report data from functionDataSensor and to execute an action under functionDataActuator
+>  Create a new Bot and implement under your script EmbeddedLinux/main.py 2 commands, to report data from functionDataSensor and to execute the action under functionDataActuator

 # Wit.Ai